anderson-pa/build123d/docs/tutorial_joints.rst

 ********************

-This example uses a common Butt Hinge to connect the lid to the box base so a ``Hinge`` class is used to create that can create either of the two hinge leaves.
+This example uses a common Butt Hinge to connect the lid to the box base so a ``Hinge`` class is used that can create either of the two hinge leaves.
 As the focus of this tutorial is the joints and not the CAD operations to create objects, this code is not described in detail.